TauriSaar/ToDo-Project/README.md

 1. Open the root directory of the project in terminal.
 2. Copy the .env.sample file to .env by executing `cp .env.sample .env` and change the values to your liking.
-3. Create a MySQL database for the app.
+3. Create a MySQL database and a registration, sign in and log out table for the app.
 You can use the following SQL commands as an example:
  ```mysql
  CREATE DATABASE my_db;